-Hibernate is an object/relational mapping library (ORM) for the Java language.
+Hibernate framework is an object/relational mapping library (ORM) for the Java language.
 It provides a object/relational persistence query service.
 With hibernate, you can map an object-oriented domain model to a traditional relational database.
 It is an open source product developed by Red Hat.
-Data is one of the most valuable assets a company has.
-With Hibernate you can put it to good use in Java applications.
-In this section on Hibernate, get news, research, and tutorials on the Hibernate framework.
-Also, read tips and advice to find out how Hibernate framework can help your applications make the best use of the data available.
+Data is one of the most valuable assets a company has, and with Hibernate you can put it to good use in Java applications.
+In this section on Hibernate, get news, research, and tutorials on the Hibernate framework and read tips and advice to find out how it can help your applications make the best use of the data available.

 News:1 - 3 of 21

 01 Nov 2012

 News - How has portal technology changed in the past five or six years?
 You might think the big change is with the API, and the support portlet applications have for new scripting languages and AJAX support.
 But Liferay's Richard Sezov has a different...

 Big Data takes center stage at the 2012 Liferay Symposium

 News - Unlike past years, in 2012, Big Data technologies are making a name for themselves at portal technology conferences.
 Why?
 Content continues to amass, and standard CMS systems can't cope.
 Once again, it's Big Data to the rescue.